EU offers Google last chance in antitrust case

 Google said it disagreed with the Commission's conclusions but that it was happy to discuss the issues further.
 It controls 86 percent of the European search market, according to online data tracking service comScore.

-If Google can come up with remedies that the Commission finds acceptable following a market test, the Commission could then end the 18-month-long investigation without fining the company, Almunia said.
+If Google can come up with remedies and the Commission finds the proposals acceptable following a market test, it could then drop the 18-month-long investigation without levying a fine on the company, Almunia said.

-The Commission has 16 complaints against Google before it, with the latest grievances coming from several online travel agencies, including TripAdvisor, Opodo and eDreams.
+There are currently 16 complaints against Google before the Commission, with the latest grievances coming from several online travel agencies such as TripAdvisor, Opodo and eDreams.

-Almunia said other investigations into Google unrelated to the antitrust issue would continue.
+Almunia said there were other investigations into Google that would continue irrespective of the antitrust issue.

 "We continue the investigations on other issues, on other complaints we received recently, for instance all those complaints referring to Android or some complaints referring for instance to the way travel agencies are dealt by the Google search engine," he said.

-The Commission can fine companies up to 10 percent of their global revenue for breaching EU rules and has in the past handed down multimillion-euro fines to Microsoft and Intel, among others.
+The Commission can fine companies up to 10 percent of their global turnover for breaching EU rules and has handed down multi-million euro fines to Microsoft and Intel (INTC.O), among others, in the past.

-In Washington, two lawmakers who specialize in antitrust urged Google to reach a settlement with European regulators.

-Senators Herb Kohl and Mike Lee, who are respectively the Democratic chairman and top Republican on the Judiciary Committee's antitrust subcommittee, said they were "hopeful that Google would be a willing partner with the EU's Competition Commissioner.